robdy/robdy.io/src/pages/blog/2021-02-17-all-available-numbers-calling-plan.md

 ---
 templateKey: blog-post
-title: All available numbers Calling Plan
+title: Get all available user numbers in Calling Plans
 date: 2021-02-17T19:12:21.192Z
 description: From time to time we need to verify how many available numbers are there in your directory.
 Here's how to do it.